kurron/aws-study-group-labs/README.md

 1. see if your file is still there
 1. Try and `Stop` the instance.
 Will it let you?

+## Change the Instance Type
+1. select a stopped instance, a small type is preferred
+1. `Actions`, `Instance Settings`, `Change Instance Type`
+1. select something from a different family and is larger, eg.`m3.medium` costing $0.07/hour
+1. spin up the instance
+1. ssh into the instance
+1. poke around and verify the increased cores and ram, eg `cat /proc/meminfo`, `cat /proc/cpuinfo`, `top`
+1. stop the instance
+1. change the instance type back to what it was

 ## Search For Untagged Resources
 1. In the console, `Resource Groups`
 1. `Tag Editor`